openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   pre-authorized_code%22:%22adhjhdjajkdkhjhdj%22,%22user_pin_required%22:true%7D%7D%7D
 ```

-The following is a non-normative example of a Credential Offer that can be included in a QR code or a deeplink used to invoke Wallet deployed as a native app:
+The following is a non-normative example of a Credential Offer that can be included in a QR code or a link used to invoke a Wallet deployed as a native app:

 ```
 openid-credential-offer://credential_offer=%7B%22credential_issuer%22:%22